santilucero1/santilucero1/README.md

 🌸 Make a video game with Unity. https://santiago-lucero.itch.io/icaro

 🤖 I have knowledge with the Discord API and handling of Bots with Python.
-(Check my repositorie!)
+(Check my repository!)